by Matthew Cole

 I've had a number of emails asking about this.
 When you stop down a lens, you are going to a larger number/smaller aperture and therefore less light.
 Going from f/8 to f/11 is stopping down.
 Going the other way is called "opening up", such as changing from f/11 to f/8 which is moving towards the smaller number/larger aperture and therefore more light.

 Easy, just get yourself a wristband!
-You can get it either with just white numbers, or, for us old Nikon hands, with colored numbers like those Nikon used to use to indicate depth of field!
+You can get it either with just white numbers, or, for us old Nikon hands, with colored numbers like those Nikon used to use to match up with their depth of field marks on the lens barrel!

 The f/stop sequence I listed is the full stops.
 Most things in photography work in 1/3 or 1/2 stop increments, and you will find lenses with maximum apertures at other-than-full f/stops.
 In fact, among the lenses I own or have owned, there are maximum apertures are f/1.4, f/2, f/2.8, f/4 and f/8, all right on the full stops, and others in between at f/1.8, f/2.5, f/3.2, f/3.5, f/3.8 and f/4.5.
 You see these much more in digital cameras which tend to show half or third-stop increments (or your choice!: my Nikon D700 allows me to select 1/2 or 1/3 stop increments) in their LCD displays, fine gradations you never saw on physical f/stop rings.